NoahBRostant/Roundify/README.md

 Roundify is an application/skin built for Rainmeter that allows the user to change the corner radius of their display.
 Roundify allows for a high level of customizability and we're just getting started with it.

+- What your application does,

+- Why you used the technologies you used,

+- Some of the challenges you faced and features you hope to implement in the future.

 ## Features

 - Corner Radius (Can be set between 0 - 100).